 - 4. Support person for child or prescribed witness - 5.
-Admission of prior statement of affected child or prescribed witness - 6.
-Application for order for special hearing
+Admission of prior statement of affected child or prescribed witness

-- 6A.
-Special hearing to take and record affected person's evidence in full - 6B.
+- 5A.
+Audio visual statement of certain witnesses admissible as evidence in chief - 6.
+Application for order for special hearing - 6A.
+Special hearing to take and record person's evidence in full - 6B.
 Evidence of affected child or prescribed witness by audio visual link - 7.
 Affected child or prescribed witness may give oral evidence in court - 7A.
 Audio visual record of evidence given at trial - 7B.
 Audio visual record may be admitted into evidence - 7C.
 Unauthorised possession or dealing in video-taped evidence - 7D.
 Viewing of video-taped evidence by law reform body